MuhammedKalkan/Portal/README.md

 # Terrain Generator And Server (TGS)
 TGS is a software that produces terrain data to be served primarily for [CesiumJS](cesiumjs.org) library.

-TGS is written in Javascript just like Cesium itsel and planned  to be free of use.
+TGS is written in Javascript just like Cesium itself and planned  to be free of use.

 Blog about the project [HERE](http://blog.terrainserver.com/).